 For new customers, carry out some creditworthiness check before granting generous credit terms and consider shorter credit terms or no credit at all.

 This is to minimize the risk of your business unable to recover debt from your new customers.
-General rule of thumb is excellent credit rated customer has lower risk of unrecoverable debts.
+A general rule of thumb is excellent credit rating customer has a lower risk of unrecoverable debts.

 Review your debtors